-Clear Blue has undertaken a very aggressive plan around cost reduction and targeting results in 2023.
-Already in 2022 YTD, the Company's gross margins have improved to 37%, a significant improvement over previous periods.

-But the more exciting news is our improvement around operating expenses and EBITDA.
-The Company now expects to be positive EBITDA at \$8 million in annual revenues.
-This is a material improvement in our previous EBITDA breakeven of \$12-14 million.
+Clear Blue has undertaken a very aggressive plan around cost reduction and targeting both cash and positive EBITDA results in 2023.
+Including the integration of the eSite Power Systems acquisition, the Company now expects to be positive EBITDA at approximately \$9 million in annual revenues.